Sound Samples: |

 bridge position.

-switches.
-It is not for sale, but I would entertain a crazy
+not for sale, but I would entertain a crazy offer

-offer for a huge pile of money. :) This is my only bass, and
+for a huge pile of money. :) This is my only bass,

 |

-Telecaster with a plus hex single coil in bridge position.
-Both
+plus hex single coil in bridge position.
+Both guitars are

-than normalizing levels and panning (the "full" versions
+normalizing levels and panning (the "full" versions are

-are panned in a fanned-out pattern, from low E on the left to high
+panned in a fanned-out pattern, from low E on the left to

-the computer (guitar to breakout box to mic preamps to sound card
+into the computer (guitar to breakout box to mic preamps

 direct_full.mp3

-to give the sound some character, we "re-amp" the signal
+sounding, so to give the sound some character, we "re-amp"

 champ_full.mp3

-way to avoid intermodulation distortion.
-This means you get the
+is a way to avoid intermodulation distortion.
+This means

-fuzz distortion sound without muddiness.
-The individual notes are
+you get the fuzz distortion sound without muddiness.
+The

 fuzz_altec_full.mp3

-SM57 about an inch from the amp speaker.
-It's a bit more aggressive
+a Shure SM57 about an inch from the amp speaker.
+It's a

 fuzz_57_full.mp3